slyon/ubuntu-maintainers-handbook/PackageMerging.md

 In this phase, we make a clean, "logical" view of the history.
 This history is cleaned up (but has the same delta), and only contains the actual changes that affect the package's behavior.

-Start a rebase from old/debian:
+We first start with rebase from old/debian:

     $ git rebase -i lp1803562/old/debian